mazdakb/django-naqsh/docs/index.rst

-.. cookiecutter-django documentation master file.
+.. django-naqsh documentation master file.

-Welcome to Cookiecutter Django's documentation!
+Welcome to Django Naqsh's documentation!
 ====================================================================

 A Cookiecutter_ template for Django.